 - Save your changes

-Not only the website is locked with a password but the plugin also discourages search engines from indexing it by default.
-Visitors won’t be able to find your site or access it on any search engines even they have the direct URL.
+Not only the website is locked with a password but the plugin also discourages search engines from indexing the site by default.
+Visitors won’t be able to find your site or access it on any search engines even if they have the direct URL.

 Ready to Unpublish Your WordPress Site?

-Taking a WordPress site off would not be a complicated task if you find the right method.
-Just want to shut down some pages or posts?
+Hiding a WordPress site from the public’s eyes is no longer a complicated task if you find the right method.
+Just want to hide some pages or posts?
 Turn them to the Draft mode in the post edit screen.
-You can also make it Private so that only Admins are authorized to view the live content.
+You can also make it Private so that only Admins can view the live content.

-Download PPWP plugin and have your WordPress site unpublished today!
+Download PPWP Pro and PPP plugins and have your WordPress site content unpublished today!